Amekiri-Studio/Rich-Text-Format-Editior-Alpha-0.1.0/README.md

 * Edit files with RTF(Rich Text Format) files, txt files or other.
 * Change document format, including size, fonts, and others;
 ## Condition
-* The program is in an incomplete status, so I'm also wish others who can improve and maintain this program, tranks!
+* The program is in an incomplete status, so I'm also wish others who can improve and maintain this program, thanks!